fignewtonfood/wk1_code_review/README.md

 ## Description

 Using PHP and Silex, this app stores contact information input by user to a cookie and then displays the list of information on the home page.
-This app uses a Twig framework to display any CSS or HTML.
+This app uses a Twig framework to display any HTML.

 ## Setup